ohana-volunteers/ohana-volunteers.github.io/index.md

   * Integration testing for the Meteor methods.
   * Acceptance testing using [TestCafe](https://testcafe.io/).
   * Continuous Integration using [GitHub Actions](https://github.com/features/actions).

-The goal of this template is to help you get quickly started doing Meteor development by providing a reasonable directory structure for development and deployment, a set of common extensions to the core framework, and boilerplate code to implement basic page display, navigation, forms, roles, and collection manipulation.

 ## Installation